Stand up for facts and support PolitiFact.

 New York: More than 1,200 prison staff have tested positive for COVID-19, according to the state.
 The Department of Corrections requires all staff to wear face masks while on duty and supplies all inmates with surgical-type masks.

-Michigan: With more than 2,100 state prisoner deaths from COVID-19, Michigan ranks third among the states, according to the Marshall Project.
+Michigan: There are more than 2,100 COVID-19 infections among prisoners and Michigan ranks third for the number of prisoner cases, according to the Marshall Project.
 Each prison employee and inmate has received three masks that can be laundered and worn again, according to the Michigan Department of Corrections.
 Staff are expected to wear a mask during their entire shift, and prisoners are expected to wear masks except while eating, sleeping or showering.

 California: More than 430 cases of COVID-19, including five deaths, have been confirmed at the California Institution for Men in Chino, with tents being set up to provide more space and treatment for inmates, the Sacramento Bee reported.
 The California Department of Corrections and Rehabilitation says it provides masks and hand sanitizer to all staff and prisoners.